sorae42/iidx-plugin/README.md

 # IIDX

-Plugin Version: **v1.4.4_a4**
+Plugin Version: **v1.4.4_a8**

-Asphyxia CORE IIDX Plugin.
+This is A Core IIDX Plugin.

-## Supported Version
- - Bistrover
- - CastHour
- - RESIDENT
- - EPOLIS

 ## Before Upgrade
  - [!!]
 Your customize settings which were configurable in the Plugin Settings section will be reset.
  - You must play once after applying this update, otherwise profile customize setting page will not render.
  - Customize settings page is moved to Profiles -> (each profile) Detail -> Settings.

+## Supported Versions
+ - HEROIC VERSE
+ - BISTROVER
+ - CastHour
+ - RESIDENT
+ - EPOLIS

 ## Features
  - STEP UP